cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/jenkins_groovy.md

         ...
 ```

-In the example `response` recieves the result of the `httpRequest`, `jsonSlurper` get instantiated and `resp` receives the content of `response` as list.
+In the example `response` receives the result of the `httpRequest`, `jsonSlurper` get instantiated and `resp` receives the content of `response` as a list.
 Once the two objects are not needed they get de-referenced by
 ```groovy
         response        = null
         jsonSlurper     = null